 These guidelines are adapted from the Oklahoma Board of Nursing Preceptor policy.
-Preceptors for students in post-licensure online programs will meet the requirements for the state in which the student is completing the practicum experience.
 Preceptors are used for supervision of students in clinical and role practicum experiences.
 Preceptors are not required for observational experiences.
 A preceptor is employed by the facility in which the experience takes place who agrees to provide supervision to the student for a specified period of time during the preceptor's scheduled work hours in order to assist the student to meet established learning outcomes.
-All preceptors are to be approved in advance by the course coordinator/faculty for the relevant course.
+All preceptors are to be approved in advance for the relevant course.
 A faculty member is not on site.